- Workplace Type: On-site

 How to pay?

-• online via the CCP (pre-authorized debit (PAD), Interac, credit card)
+- online via the CCP with pre-authorized debit (PAD) or credit card

-Visit the CBSA’s commercial payments and accounts page or FAQS for more information.
+Visit the CBSA’s commercial payments and accounts page for more information.

 Frequently Asked Questions: